<%@ Language=VBScript %> Professor Wei-Min Dai, HKUST

-Professor Wei-Min DAI (PhD, Kyoto, 1990)
+Wei-Min DAI (PhD, Kyoto, 1990)

 E-mail:chdai@ust.hk

-ResearcherID: B-6981-2008
+Web of Science ResearcherID: B-6981-2008

 Research Interests: Synthetic organic and bioorganic chemistry

-Our contribution to chirality & catalysis includes: (1) development of indole-containing chiral molecules from abrine for enantioselective alkylation of aldehydes with diethylzinc; (2) asymmetric Wittig-type olefinations of chiral arsonium ylides with 4-substituted cyclohexanones and N,N-dialkyl 2-formyl-1-naphthamides; (3) remote axial-to-central chirality transfer in SmI2-mediated enantioselective reductive coupling of aldehydes; (4) Pd-catalyzed asymmetric allylic alkylation (AAA), asymmetric Heck reactions, and asymmetric SuzukiMiyaura reactions using novel atropisomeric amide-derived phosphines (A˛phos), C2-symmetric chiral arsines, and P-chiral secondary phosphine oxides; and (5) generation of aromatic amide-derived phosphine (Aphos) ligands via “Self-Assisted Molecular Editing” (SAME) protocol for room temperature SuzukiMiyaura cross-coupling of unactivated and sterically hindered aryl chlorides under mild basic conditions.
+Our contributions to chirality & catalysis include: (1) development of indole-containing chiral molecules from abrine for enantioselective alkylation of aldehydes with diethylzinc; (2) asymmetric Wittig-type olefinations of chiral arsonium ylides with 4-substituted cyclohexanones and N,N-dialkyl 2-formyl-1-naphthamides; (3) remote axial-to-central chirality transfer in SmI2-mediated enantioselective reductive coupling of 1-naphthamide-derived axially chiral crotonates with aliphatic aldehydes; (4) Pd-catalyzed asymmetric allylic alkylation (AAA), asymmetric Heck reaction, and asymmetric SuzukiMiyaura cross-coupling reaction using novel atropisomeric amide-derived phosphanes (A˛phos), C2-symmetric chiral arsines, and P-chiral secondary phosphane oxides; (5) generation of aromatic amide-derived phosphane (Aphos) ligands via “Self-Assisted Molecular Editing” (SAME) protocol for room temperature Suzuki–Miyaura cross-coupling of unactivated and sterically hindered aryl chlorides under mild basic conditions; and (6) development of Pd(OAc)2–Aphos-Y catalyst system for B-alkyl Suzuki–Miyaura cross-coupling of alkenyl halides as an alternative to Pd(dppf)Cl2–AsPh3 commonly used in total synthesis; (7) demonstration of an integrative approach of microwave-assisted solid-phase organic synthesis (MASPOS) with encoded split-pool combinatorial synthesis (ESPCS) as illustrated in Cu-mediated heteroannulation for synthesis of indoles; and (8) the first introduction of the cat·linker concept for promoting on-resin metal-catalyzed reactions.

-Our accomplishments in synthesis of bioactive molecules cover: (1) total synthesis of amphidinolide X and Y via a ring-closing metathesis (RCM) approach toward formation of the (E)-trisubstituted alkene; (2) diverted total synthesis of amphidinolide T1–T5 and analogues via a RCM–asymmetric dihydroxylation (RCM–AD) sequence; (3) total synthesis of 24-demethylbafilomycins using a novel diester-tethered 1,3-dieneene RCM; (4) total synthesis and stereochemistry determination of marine butenolides; (5) total synthesis of iriomoteolide-1a diastereomers; (6) total synthesis of mycolactone core via a relay RCM (RRCM) strategy; (7) establishment of an allylic rearrangement strategy for in situ formation of 10-membered ring enediynes with promising DNA cleavage and anticancer activity; (8) development of a number of synthetic methodologies for diversity-oriented synthesis of privileged heterocyclic scaffolds via microwave-assisted multicomponent reactions & post annulation; (9) demonstration of an integrative approach of microwave-assisted solid phase organic synthesis (MASPOS) with encoded split-pool combinatorial synthesis (ESPCS) as illustrated in Cu-mediated heteroannulation for synthesis of indoles and the first introduction of the cat·linker concept for promoting on-resin metal-catalyzed reactions.
+Our accomplishments in synthesis of bioactive molecules cover: (1) total synthesis of amphidinolide X and Y via a ring-closing metathesis (RCM) approach toward formation of the (E)-trisubstituted alkene; (2) diverted total synthesis of amphidinolide T1–T5 and amphidinin B via a RCM–asymmetric dihydroxylation (RCM–AD) sequence starting from an advanced common intermediate which was designed according to a complexity-based planning strategy; (3) total synthesis of 24-demethylbafilomycins using a novel diester-tethered 1,3-dieneene RCM; (4) diverted total synthesis and stereochemistry determination of marine butenolides using a three-module assembly approach; (5) diverted total synthesis of diastereoisomers of iriomoteolide-1a and -1b using a four-module assembly approach; (6) total synthesis of the fully functionalized mycolactone core via a relay RCM (RRCM) strategy and total synthesis of mycolactone E; (7) diverted total synthesis of (−)-palmyrolide A and its 5,7-epimer using Pd(OAc)2–Aphos-Y-catalyzed "9-MeO-9-BBN variant" of B-alkyl Suzuki-Miyaura cross-coupling and RCM–alkene isomerization as the key step; (8) diverted total synthesis of all four diastereoisomers of laingolide A and four out of eight diastereoisomers of laingolide using a multimodule assembly (MMA) approach, and determination of their relative configuration possessing a 7,9-syn-Me/t-Bu subunit for the first time among the known natural products; (9) total synthesis and determination of absolute configuration of laingolide B via RCMalkene isomerization approach; (10) total synthesis of diastereomers of amphidinolactone B and amphidinolide B4 using a multimodule assembly (MMA) approach; (11) total synthesis of the proposed structure of iriomoteolide-13a; (12) total synthesis of maltepolide E and its congeners via 1,3-dieneene RCM as the key step; (13) establishment of an allylic rearrangement strategy for in situ formation of 10-membered ring enediynes with promising DNA cleavage and anticancer activity; and (14) development of a number of synthetic methodologies for diversity-oriented synthesis of privileged heterocyclic scaffolds via microwave-assisted multicomponent reactions and post annulation.

 Selected Ongoing Projects: